 Embarking on the zero waste journey can look overwhelming when you start, but by just breaking it down into small steps you can accomplish a lot!
-Trust me not every DIY or zero waste products you can buy will necessary work for you and there are still items that I need to buy that comes in plastic or contains un-organic materials, like medicine for instance.
-My body does NOT like natural medicine and I get super weird reactions, so at this stage in my life I am too afraid to try.
+Trust me not every DIY or zero-waste products you can buy will necessarily work for you and there are still items that I need to buy that comes in plastic or contains un-organic materials, like medicine for instance.
+My body does NOT like natural medicine and I get super weird reactions, so at this stage in my life, I am too afraid to try.

 If you can’t do a certain switch don’t be hard on yourself.
 Find a way to reuse or recycle the packaging.
-Encourage other people to be more zero waste conscious thus making up for the things you can’t get rid off.
+Encourage other people to be more zero waste-conscious thus making up for the things you can’t get rid of.

 When I look at my notes It gets a bit overwhelming when taking a look at all the things you can do to reduce your waste.
 So I will break it up into smaller posts for some easy reading.
 So let’s get started:

 Now I’m gonna sound like an old granny and you probably heard this all over social media these past few years but this is something to live by.
 The easiest way to start to live zero waste is to follow the 5 Rs.

 This is the easiest one to start with.
 As stated in my previous post you have to become more conscious of your surroundings and of what you buy.
 Start by reducing the items you buy in plastic packaging or made out of ‘breakable’ plastic.
 Don’t use single plastic use items like straws or plastic cutlery.

 On the other hand, there are some items made out of plastic that you can’t get away from like electronics, outdoor furniture, children’s toys, etc. Yes, I know you can get wooden and organic alternatives, but really I live on a budget like most people.
 I can’t pay R500 for a doll for my niece.
 If it is long-lasting plastic and you can donate it to a charity if you don’t use it anymore it is fine in my mind.